 Effectiveness of legal review

 Furthermore, the 2020 amendments significantly reduced the deadline to challenge a detention order under the Refugee Law from 75 days to 15 days, during which time legal aid must be requested and approved.
 This has rendered access to an effective remedy against detention problematic.
 Since the amendments, detainees have reported that they have missed the 15-day deadline which raises questions on access to adequate information and facilitation of access to remedies in time.
 As previously mentioned, for detainees in Police holding cells, access to court is particularly problematic, as they experience difficulties in accessing legal aid, and police officers do not receive clear instructions on how to respond to such requests.
 There is no evidence that any training takes place, for police officers guarding administrative detainees in police holding cells.
-Throughout 2021 and continuing in 2022, interventions were made by the Cyprus Refugee Council toward relevant stakeholders such as the CRMD, the Ombudsperson’s office, the Police Immigration Unit and the Asylum Service, advocating for clear procedures to be put in place to ensure access to legal remedies however no progress was noted and individual cases required repeated interventions to ensure detainees in holding cell were transferred to court.
+From 2021 onwards, interventions were made by the Cyprus Refugee Council toward relevant stakeholders such as the CRMD, the Ombudsperson’s office, the Police Immigration Unit and the Asylum Service, advocating for clear procedures to be put in place to ensure access to legal remedies however no progress was noted and individual cases required repeated interventions to ensure detainees in holding cell were transferred to court.
 As the vast majority of asylum seekers are now detained under the Refugee Law, which carries no limitation in duration, the number of cases in need of an effective remedy has also increased.

-These issues were noted in the latest report on Cyprus from the UN Committee against Torture (CAT) issued in December 2019 in which the Committee expressed its concern regarding the lack of protection against refoulement stating that(…) the Committee remains concerned at reports that individuals are still being returned to countries where they might be subjected to torture.
+These issues had already been noted in the latest report on Cyprus from the UN Committee against Torture (CAT) issued in December 2019 in which the Committee expressed its concern regarding the lack of protection against refoulement stating that ‘(…) the Committee remains concerned at reports that individuals are still being returned to countries where they might be subjected to torture.
 It is also concerned about the effectiveness of the appeals process relating to re-examination of decisions of cessation of subsidiary protection status.
 The Committee is further concerned that the granting of subsidiary protection is approximately five times more frequent than the recognition of refugee status’.

 [1] Based on information from cases represented by CYRC as well as other cases communicated by lawyers to CYRC.